-A trained mental health professional can help couples and families communicate more effectively, as well as diagnose and treat issues like anxiety and depression.
+A trained mental health professional can help couples and families communicate more effectively and diagnose and treat issues like anxiety and depression.

 Mental Illness and Your Career

-It can be difficult for individuals with mental illness to hold down a steady job, much less advance an actual career.
+It can be challenging for individuals with mental illness to hold down a steady job, much less advance an actual career.

-What’s even worse is the stigma attached to mental illness, especially in regards to the workplace.
+What’s even worse is the stigma attached to mental illness, especially regarding the workplace.

-Employees are often reluctant to disclose their diagnoses or seek treatment, for fear of losing their jobs or being ostracized by their bosses and coworkers.
+Employees are often reluctant to disclose their diagnoses or seek treatment, fearing losing their jobs or being ostracized by their bosses and coworkers.

-Thankfully, through awareness and understanding, many companies are adopting a broader view of mental health and how it pertains to success and productivity.
+Thankfully, through awareness and understanding, many companies are adopting a broader view of mental health and its relation to success and productivity.

 Employers across the globe are beginning to understand that having healthy workers equates to a healthy business, and many offer or encourage counseling and other mental health programs.

-So, if mental illness is affecting your career, do your part in raising awareness and speak to your boss or supervisor.
+PBS.com shares that if mental illness is affecting your career, do your part in raising awareness and speaking to your boss or supervisor.

-Disclose your symptoms and diagnosis, and let them know how they can help you in being the best employee you can be.
+Disclose your symptoms and diagnosis, and let them know how they can help you be the best employee you can be.